 - In addition to our experienced lawyers, we have a team of researchers, legal assistants, and case clerks who assist our clients.
 Lieff Cabraser also employs five full-time nurses, with decades of experience working with patients.

 - In addition to offering our clients the advantages and resources that only a national injury law firm can provide, we treat each client as an individual.
 We will provide you attentive, high-level, individualized representation.

 Contact Lieff Cabraser

-If you or a family member have had to undergo replacement surgery for a defective hip implant or have been told your prosthetic hip must be replaced, please use the form below to contact an experienced Lieff Cabraser personal injury attorney, or call us toll-free at 1 800-541-7358 and ask to speak to attorney Lexi Hazam.
+If you or a family member have had to undergo replacement surgery for a defective hip implant or have been told your prosthetic hip must be replaced, please use the form below to contact an experienced personal injury attorney at Lieff Cabraser, or call us toll-free at 1 800-541-7358 and ask to speak to attorney Lexi Hazam.

 The DePuy ASR XL Acetabular and ASR Hip Resurfacing systems are trademarks of DePuy Orthopaedics and Johnson & Johnson Company.
 The Stryker Rejuvenate and ABG II are trademarks of Stryker Corporation.
 The Wright Profemur-z is a trademark of Wright Medical.
 These trademarks are used for informational and product identification purposes only.
 Lieff Cabraser is not affiliated with any of these companies, and nothing on this website has been authorized or approved by them.